SortaCore/MMF2Exts/README.md

 Since these source codes are collated by Phi, not by the authors themselves, they may be old versions, but should be suitable for demonstration.

 ### Tools to use ###
-It's recommended you use Visual Studio 2019, although [Visual Studio 2017][Older VS editions] should also be compatible.
+It's recommended you use Visual Studio 2019, although other editions can be used with loss of platform compatiblity.
-You can also use VS 2022, although you'll lose Windows XP compatibility.

 You should install either the Express edition, or get the free **Community** edition, which supports VS addons.
-* VS 2017 and 2019 can be downloaded under [older downloads][Older VS editions].
+* VS 2017 - Android, Windows XP+ support - and 2019 can be downloaded under [older VS downloads][Older VS editions].
 Requires a free registration.
+* VS 2019 - iOS, Android, Windows XP+ support - can be downloaded under [older VS downloads][Older VS editions].
+Requires a free registration.
-* VS 2022 - no Windows XP support - can be downloaded here: [VS 2022 Express], [VS 2022 Community]
+* VS 2022 - iOS, Android, Windows Vista+ support - can be downloaded here: [VS 2022 Express], [VS 2022 Community]

 ### Windows targeting ###
 The SDKs are compatible with the **C++ Windows XP targeting pack**, for Windows XP+ instead of Vista+ targeting.
 You can find it under Additional/Individual Components tab in the Visual Studio installer; search for "Windows XP" using the search bar on the top.